Ryanff72/Ryanff72.github.io/docs/AboutMe.md

 ## School

 ### Memorial High School <br> 2019 - 2021
 I begun high school at Reitz Memorial High School in Evansville, Indiana.
-While I was there, I participated in Varsity Cross Country and Swimming.
 Starting out, I really enjoyed the freedom offered by high school, but eventually I came to the realization that Memorial's environment was not for me.
 Seeking a hightened education and a better environment, I transferred out after finishing my Sophomore year.

 ### Signature High School <br> 2021 - 2023
 Signature School may be one of the greatest challenges I have faced, and I love it for that.
 My teachers are all incredible, and care deeply about each and every one of their students.
 Signature has also given me opportunities I would not be able to find anywhere else - the opportunity to create and lead programming club, take countless AP and IB classes, and find a place to call my own with the academically oriented student base.
 Sorry if this sounds too much like a Yelp review!
 I just really love being a student here.
 I am currently a senior at Signature School.